0xknon/decentralised-stop-loss/packages/dsl-contracts/README.md

 Remark: `BobVault` is inheriting `WeatherDonar`

-Assuming there will be a cron job executing a script every minute and the script is located at [./scripts/cron.ts](./scripts/cron.ts).
+It is assumed that there will be a cron job executing a script every minute and the script is located at [./scripts/cron.ts](./scripts/cron.ts).

 ## Decisions